-One of the most common problems for garage doors are issues with the torsion springs, or counterweight system, for raising and lowering the door.
+One of the most common problems for garage doors is issues with the torsion springs, or counterweight system, for raising and lowering the door.
 It is critical that you replace your garage door springs if they are in need of an adjustment or broken.

 Consider the fact that a 16-foot door (2 car garage), can weigh at least 260 lbs.
 The tension that these springs are under is immense.
 This is where the danger lies.
 If your door’s automatic reversing safety system (see below) does not work correctly, this can cause serious accidents because a huge weight could fall down.

-However, if your garage door spring is working properly, the door will only represent a weight up to 10 lbs.
+However, if your garage door spring is working properly, the door will only represent a weight of up to 10 lbs.
 You should be able to lift your door with just one hand if the springs are working properly.
 If you are not able to do this, contact us immediately for a garage door spring repair.
 We HIGHLY advise against doing this repair yourself – the high tension of the springs can be dangerous!
 The U.S. Consumer Product Safety Commission says that about 30,000 injuries are linked to garage doors every year in the US – mainly due to homeowners trying to repair their own garage door broken springs.
 Without proper training and equipment, you can be seriously injured.

 The typical lifespan for springs is around 10,000 cycles (around seven years), and you’d be surprised how many homeowners go much longer than that before replacing these components.
 Our basic springs typically last 10-20,000 cycles.
 However, we do offer springs that are guaranteed to last a lifetime.